14 tips for visiting Pompeii (plus how to climb Vesuvius)

 The cafe inside the Pompeii ruins (on the extreme left in this picture) serves drinks, coffee, sandwiches, pizza slices, salads and other snacks.
 It’s located behind the Forum.

 You can also take your own food and drink into Pompeii, which is a good thing when the sheer scale of the place might mean you’re nowhere near the cafeteria when you get hungry.
+The queues can be long at the cafeteria as well in peak season.

 Even if you don’t bring a packed lunch, it’s a good idea to take a snack or two, especially if you’re planning on spending the whole day in the ruins.